 • The grounds for the divorce,

-• How to divide up assets and debts,
+• How to divide community assets and debts,

 • The amount of child support, and

-• Custody and visitation schedules for any minor children.
+• Custody and visitation schedules of any minor children.

-An uncontested divorce is typically faster and less expensive because the parties can agree and don’t need to spend much time in court.
+An uncontested divorce is typically faster and less expensive because the parties can agree and do not need to spend much, if any, time in court.

-When the forms are complete, make two copies and prepare to file them.
-You can file online or in person at the local courthouse.
+You can file documents online or in person at the local courthouse.
 In either case, you may want a divorce attorney to review your materials to ensure you’ve included all the appropriate information.
-An attorney can also file the petition for you.
+An attorney can also file any documents for you.

-Even if you and your spouse have come to an agreement about the major issues, it is still useful to work with an experienced attorney.
-A Galveston divorce attorney can ensure you have covered all the issues and have thought through the potential consequences.
-An attorney can also draft all necessary legal documents.
+Even if you and your spouse have agreed on all issues, it is still helpful to work with an experienced attorney.
+A divorce attorney can ensure you follow the proper court procedures, cover all divorce-related issues, and understand any potential consequences of your agreements.
+An attorney can also draft all necessary legal documents to accurately reflect your agreements.

 Contested Divorce

-A contested divorce is necessary when a couple cannot agree on one or more issues relating to children, finances, and property.
-In this situation, the parties will need to appear in court, and a judge will decide any contested issues.
+A contested divorce is necessary when spouses cannot agree on one or more issues relating to their divorce.
+In this situation, the parties will need the court to decide any contested issues.

-You must file an Original Petition for Divorce in a contested case.
-This petition will list your grounds for divorce.
-Then you serve a copy of the contested petition on your spouse, letting them know you are seeking a divorce.
-The spouse then has a period of time to file an answer and counterpetition.
+Just like an uncontested case, you will need to file an Original Petition for Divorce.
+Then you must serve a copy of the petition on your spouse, giving them proper notice of the lawsuit.
+Your spouse then has a period of time to file an answer and counterpetition.

-The court may encourage you to mediate your issues and try to come to a negotiated settlement.
-However, the case will proceed to trial if you cannot agree through mediation.
-If you can agree to some but not all issues, you can sign a partial stipulation and ask the court to decide only the remaining disputes.
-This can help save time and money even if you have to have a trial.
+The court will most likely require you to mediate your issues prior to a final trial as well..
+However, the case will proceed to trial if you cannot reach an agreement through mediation.
+If you can agree to some but not all issues, you can sign a partial mediated settlement agreement and ask the court to decide only the remaining disputes.
+This can help save time and money even if you have to proceed to trial.
 At trial, both spouses will present their cases to the judge and have the court make decisions related to any contested issues.

-Hiring a skilled and knowledgeable divorce lawyer in Galveston County is even more important in contested divorce cases.
+Hiring a skilled and knowledgeable divorce lawyer is vital in contested divorce cases.
 In a contested divorce, there is a greater likelihood of contention, and emotions may run high.
-A lawyer will help you look at the issues logically and through a legal lens.
-They will fight to protect your assets and keep any minor children’s best interests in mind.
+A lawyer will help you look at the issues logically, through a legal lens.
+They will fight to protect your rights related to both your property and children.

 Our Talented Galveston County Divorce Lawyers Can Help